What’s the Difference Between Alpacas and Llamas?

 6. Temperament

 One can also tell the difference between alpacas and llamas by their temperament.
-The delicate and timid nature of alpacas makes them more dependent on humans for their protection and care.
+Alpacas’ delicate and timid nature makes them more dependent on humans for their protection and care.

 They are particularly gregarious animals; thus, they tend to congregate in groups called herds.
 Llamas, though, are more independent.
 They are better able to defend themselves because they are larger.

-Both species are capable of spitting, although spitting at people is significantly less common than you may assume.
+Both species can spit, although spitting at people is significantly less common than you may assume.

-When llamas feel threatened as a punishment or to gain dominance over one another, they tend to spit at one another.
+When llamas feel threatened as a punishment or to gain dominance, they tend to spit at one another.
 However, alpacas will only spit when they have no other choice.

 Their demeanor is determined by the amount of socialization and training each animal receives, and many llamas and alpacas are sociable.

-If you come across either of these, ensure to maintain a safe distance from the animal so that you do not frighten or threaten it.
+If you come across either of these, maintain a safe distance from the animal so you do not frighten or threaten it.

 They are very inquisitive animals, and if they sense that they can trust you, there is a possibility that they will approach you.
-Make sure your cameras are ready to snap a picture of that adorable selfie!
+Ensure your cameras are ready to snap a picture of that adorable selfie!

 7. Distribution

-Although llamas and alpacas are now domesticated animals and do not exist in the wild anymore, both species continue to perform well in the Andes Mountains of South America, which is their natural habitat.
+Although llamas and alpacas are now domesticated animals and no longer exist in the wild, both species continue to perform well in the Andes Mountains of South America, their natural habitat.

 When contrasting llamas and alpacas, it is essential to remember that llamas can flourish in a wider range of climatic conditions than alpacas.

 Llamas have a greater geographic range than alpacas do because of this reason.
-In Argentina, Bolivia, Chile, Ecuador, and Peru, the Andes are home to a thriving population of llamas.
+The Andes are home to a thriving population of llamas in Argentina, Bolivia, Chile, Ecuador, and Peru.

 They are hardy organisms that can live on the icy, arid summits of mountains despite their terrible surroundings.

-In addition, approximately thirty llamas call Machu Picchu their home; these llamas are among the most well-known in all of Peru.
+In addition, approximately thirty llamas call Machu Picchu their home; these are among the most well-known in Peru.

 During your tour of Machu Picchu, you’ll have the opportunity to see wild llamas grazing throughout the archaeological site in their natural habitat.